William Hague: On coronavirus

 Hague has written about the COVID-19 pandemic, writing as early as 10 February 2020 that "Coronavirus is a calamity for China.
 It cannot continue its dangerous wildlife practices any longer."
 Hague wrote on 2 March that: "The rise of coronavirus is a clear indication that the degrading of nature will come back to hit humans very hard."
 Hague returned to the subject on 13 April, when he said that the "world must act now on wildlife markets or run the risk of worse pandemics in future".

 Personal life

 Hague married Ffion Jenkins at the Chapel of St Mary Undercroft on 19 December 1997.
-Ffion Hague is now styled The Lady Hague of Richmond.

 Hague serves as a vice-president of the Friends of the British Library, which provides funding support for the British Library to make new acquisitions.
-He is a Patron of the European Youth Parliament UK, an educational charity organisation that runs debating competitions and discussion forums across the UK and is President of the Britain–Australia Society.
+He is President of the Britain–Australia Society.
 Hague practises judo, and has a keen interest in music, learning to play the piano shortly after the 2001 general election.
 He is an enthusiast for the natural history and countryside of his native Yorkshire.

 In 2015, Hague purchased a £2.5 million country house, Cyfronydd Hall, in Powys, Wales.